sad-spirit/pg-wrapper/docs/converters.rst

 ``inputNotNull()`` is implemented in ``ContainerConverter``, a new abstract method is defined instead

 ``parseInput(string $native, int &$pos): mixed``
-    Parses a native value into PHP variable from given position.
-This will be called from current position in the string and should return once it finishes parsing the value.
+    Parses a string representation into PHP variable from given position.
+This may be called from any position in the string and should return once it finishes parsing the value.